ameyanatu/compare-screenshots/README.md

 (Note: Please consider image or images as a screenshot or screenshots) :blush:

-base_image_path: in this folder path should contain all base-line screenshots which are previously validated manually.
+base_image_path: This folder path should contain manually validated screenshots which act like baseline for your project.

-compare_image_path: in this folder path should contain all new build screenshots which you want to compare with baseline images.
+compare_image_path: This folder path should contain new build screenshots, which you want to compare with baseline images.

-diff_image_path: in this folder path should contain all the difference found images which later you can move it to base_image_path folder if difference is valid.
-If difference is not valid  you can log a defect.
+diff_image_path: This folder path should contain difference found images which later you can move it to base_image_path folder if difference is valid.
+If difference is not valid then you can log a defect.

 How to use this library: